hphelion/documentation/commercial/GA1/commercial.eula.md

 **d.
 Compliance and Audit:**  HP shall have the right to audit the customer’s use of the Software at HP’s expense and in accordance with any agreement between the parties related to confidentiality.

 **e.
-Confidentiality:** The Software contains confidential and proprietary information of HP (“Confidential Information”).
+Confidentiality:** The Software contains confidential and proprietary information of HP ("Confidential Information").
 Customer will hold in confidence and not use or disclose any Confidential Information, except as expressly permitted in the Agreement.
 To the extent this restriction is not prohibited under applicable law, and except as specifically authorized under in writing by HP, customer shall not disclose to any third party the results of (i) any performance benchmarks you run on the Software, or any portion thereof, or (ii) specific detailed comparisons you make between the Software, or any portion thereof, and any product owned by you or a third-party product.

 **f.
 Copyright Notices:** Customer must reproduce all copyright notices that appear in or on the Software (including documentation) on all permitted copies or adaptions.
 Copies of documentation are limited to internal use.